 Flow duration or permanence, also known as "perenniality," is now an important component of stream typing and laying out protection on small Type N streams (Type Ns and Type Np).
 Determination of the key points that define timber harvest unit layout will require field surveys until a modeled end of perenniality is added to ODF's stream maps.
 During Phase 1, landowners must either survey streams according to an operational field protocol or apply the highest level of protection for small Type N streams, essentially treating all small Type N streams as perennial (Type Np).
 Note that if you are not planning a harvest, there is no need to survey your streams.
 The information gathered during a flow duration or permanence survey is specifically used to lay out RMA protections during a timber harvest.
-Phase 2 begins no later than July 1, 2025.
+Phase 2 will begin when the model of perenniality is released.